 - (a) COBRA means the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended. - (b) Continuation Coverage means the coverage elected by a Qualified Beneficiary as of the date of a Qualifying Event.
 This coverage will be the same as the health coverage provided to Similarly Situated Beneficiaries who have not experienced a Qualifying Event as of the date the Qualified Beneficiary experiences a Qualifying Event.
 If the provisions of the Plan are modified for Similarly Situated Beneficiaries, such coverage will also be modified in the same manner for all Qualified Beneficiaries as of the same date.
-Open enrollment rights extended to active Employees will also be extended to similarly situated Qualified Beneficiaries. - (c) Continuation Coverage Contribution means the amount of premium contribution required to be paid by or on behalf of a Qualified Beneficiary for Continuation Coverage. - (d) Continuation Coverage Period means the applicable time period for which Continuation Coverage may be elected. - (e) Covered Employee means an individual who was covered under the Plan on the day prior to the Qualifying Event and who is or was provided such coverage by virtue of the individual's performance of services for one or more entities maintaining the Plan.
-The term "Covered Employee" includes any Former Employee who is provided coverage under the Plan due to his performance of services for the Employer.
-If an individual who otherwise would be a Covered Employee is denied coverage under the Plan in violation of applicable law, including HIPAA, the individual is considered a Covered Employee.

-- (f) Open Enrollment Period means a period during which an Employee covered under the Plan can choose to be covered under another plan or under another benefit option within the same plan, or add or eliminate coverage of family members. - (g) Qualified Beneficiary means a Covered Employee or Qualifying Dependent. - (h) Qualifying Dependent means: - (i) a Dependent covered under the Plan on the day prior to the Qualifying Event; or - (ii) a Dependent child who is born to, adopted or placed for adoption with a Covered Employee during the Covered Employee's period of COBRA Continuation Coverage; or - (iii) a child who is covered under the Plan on the day prior to the Qualifying Event pursuant to the terms of a qualified medical child support order. - (i) Qualifying Event means any of the following events which would otherwise result in a Covered Employee's or a Qualifying Dependent's loss of health coverage under the Plan in the absence of this provision: - (i) a Covered Employee's termination of employment, for any reason other than gross misconduct; - (ii) a Covered Employee's reduction in work hours resulting in a change of status such that the Covered Employee is no longer eligible to be a Covered Employee; - (iii) a Covered Employee's divorce or legal separation; - (iv) a Qualifying Dependent ceasing to qualify as a Dependent under the provisions of the Plan; - (v) a Covered Employee's entitlement to benefits under Medicare; - (vi) the death of a Covered Employee; - (vii) the failure of a Covered Employee to return from FMLA leave (Note: the Covered Employee and family members will be entitled to COBRA Continuation Coverage even if they failed to pay the employee portion of premiums for coverage under the Plan during the FMLA leave); or - (viii) a proceeding in bankruptcy under Title 11 of the U.S. Code with respect to an Employer from whose employment a Covered Employee retired at any time.
+Open enrollment rights extended to Participants, if any, will also be extended to similarly situated Qualified Beneficiaries. - (c) Continuation Coverage Contribution means the amount of premium contribution required to be paid by or on behalf of a Qualified Beneficiary for Continuation Coverage. - (d) Continuation Coverage Period means the applicable time period for which Continuation Coverage may be elected. - (e) Covered Retiree means a Retiree who is provided coverage under the Plan due to his performance of services for the Employer. - (f) Qualified Beneficiary means a Covered Retiree or Qualifying Dependent. - (g) Qualifying Dependent means: - (i) a Dependent covered under the Plan on the day prior to the Qualifying Event; or - (ii) a child who is covered under the Plan on the day prior to the Qualifying Event pursuant to the terms of a qualified medical child support order. - (h) Qualifying Event means any of the following events which would otherwise result in a Covered Retiree's or a Qualifying Dependent's loss of health coverage under the Plan in the absence of this provision: - (i) a Covered Retiree's divorce or legal separation; - (ii) a Qualified Dependent ceasing to qualify as a Dependent under the provisions of the Plan; - (iii) a Covered Retiree's entitlement to benefits under Medicare: - (iv) the death of a Covered Retiree; or - (v) a proceeding in bankruptcy under Title 11 of the U.S. Code with respect to an Employer from whose employment a Covered Retiree retired at any time.

-Note: A loss of health coverage under the Plan includes any increase in the premium or contribution that must be paid by the Covered Employee (or Spouse or Dependent) for coverage under the Plan that results from the occurrence of one of the events listed above in Subsections (i)(i) - (i)(viii).
+Note: A loss of health coverage under the Plan includes any increase in the premium or contribution that must be paid by the Covered Retiree (or Spouse or Dependent) for coverage under the Plan that results from the occurrence of one of the events listed above in Subsections (i)(i) - (i)(v).
 The loss of coverage need not occur immediately after the event, so long as the loss of coverage occurs before the end of the maximum COBRA Continuation Coverage Period.
 If coverage is reduced or eliminated in anticipation of an event, such reduction or elimination is disregarded in determining whether the event causes a loss of coverage.

-(j) Similarly Situated Beneficiaries means Employees or their Dependents, as applicable, who are Participants in the Plan.
+(i) Similarly Situated Beneficiaries means Retirees or their Dependents, as applicable, who are Participants in the Plan.

-11.12 Qualified Beneficiary Notice Procedures.
+11.10 Qualified Beneficiary Notice Procedures.

 Any notice that a Qualified Beneficiary is required to provide under this Article XI must be in writing.
 The Plan Administrator may contract with a third-party administrator to perform services as the Plan's COBRA Administrator.
 A Qualified Beneficiary must provide its applicable notice ("Notice") to the COBRA Administrator at the following address:

-CONEXIS PO Box 226101 Dallas, TX 75222
+CONEXIS (a division of WageWorks) PO Box 226101 Dallas, TX 75222